-Because the livestock industry over the Great Artesian Basin almost exclusively comprises extensive sheep and cattle grazing, the water reticulation systems are widely distributed.
+The major sources of water quality problems include farm fertiliser and pesticide applications that can often be attributed to stocking densities and high irrigation frequency, particularly in the dairy and beef industries reticulation systems are widely distributed.
 These systems are old, and numerous artesian bores are allowed to run freely through corroded and unchecked bore headworks, with associated water distribution through inefficient bore drains.